redpanda-data/connect/website/docs/guides/streams_mode/about.md

 single stream, and these components are configured within the service config file.

-Alternatively, Benthos can be run in `--streams` mode, where a single running Benthos instance is able to run multiple entirely isolated streams.
+Alternatively, Benthos can be run in `streams` mode, where a single running Benthos instance is able to run multiple entirely isolated streams.
 Adding streams in this mode can be done in two ways: